 Avoid Assumptions

 It is reasonable to look for indicators of a vendor’s working values.
 Websites, public statements, portfolio diversity, inclusive language, and prior client testimonials can offer meaningful insight.
 Some vendors clearly communicate on their socials or website their position on topics such as serving same-sex weddings or working across religious traditions, which can be helpful for transparency.
-At the same time, the absence of a public statement is not proof of opposition or support.
-Not every business communicates political or social positions openly, and research should inform your understanding, not replace direct communication.
+At the same time, the absence of a public statement does not necessarily mean opposition or support.
+Not every business communicates political or social positions openly, so research should inform your understanding, but not replace direct communication.
+Open, honest conversations during the enquiry process allow couples to ask questions, express expectations, and ensure everyone involved feels aligned, respected, and confident moving forward together.

 Photography: Samantha Rivieccio